-AI is entering its next phase: autonomous shopping agents.
+AI is entering its next phase: shopping agents.
 Amazon, OpenAI, Perplexity, and other tech giants have recently launched AI shopping features designed to transform how we buy online.
 These agents promise to research products, compare prices, and complete purchases on our behalf - all without human intervention.

 Yet despite billions in investment and significant improvements in LLMs, these shopping agents are consistently failing to deliver on their promises.
 Why?